yusmiatiliau/Plant_skimseq_methylation/README.md

 **Re-basecall (dorado)**

-Modbasecalling on ONT sequencer does not have modbase model for non-CG contexts, therefore, raw outputs from instrument were re-basecalled using dorado (v.0.3.2) to detect both all context 5mC and 6mA methylation.
+The MinKNOW interface on the ONT sequencer did not have modbase model for non-CG contexts available, therefore raw outputs from instrument were re-basecalled after sequencing using dorado (v.0.3.2) to detect both all context 5mC and 6mA methylation.

     dorado basecaller --device cuda:all --emit-moves \
     path/dna_r10.4.1_e8.2_400bps_sup@v4.2.0 \